 Nature lovers, twitchers and those wanting to escape the hustle and bustle of Cancun.

-Ferries operate between Isla Holbox and fishing port of Chiquila, approximately two-and-a-half hours from Cancun.
+Ferries operate between Isla Holbox and the fishing port of Chiquila, approximately two-and-a-half hours from Cancun.

 If travelling from Cancun, head west to El Ideal and watch out for signs to Isla Holbox.